 Also, linguistically, the two terms could function similarly for the current major political parties, but they do not: A "Republican" is a member of the "Republican Party," but a "Democrat" is a member of the " Democratic Party."
 The obverse is unacceptable idiomatically.
 While a member of the "Democratic Party" is a "Democrat," a member of the " Republican Party" is never a "Republic."
 That logic is what gave President Bush his "joke" about the "Republic Party."

 And the term "Democrat" as a party member is the only usage of that term that the testy Democrats will abide without the "-ic."
-This kettle of fish means that the pugnacious Democrats will attack those who linguistically employ the noun form in place of the adjectival form in venues other than referring to individuals as Democrats, who are members of the "Democratic Party."
+This state of affairs means that the pugnacious Democrats will attack those who linguistically employ the noun form in place of the adjectival form in venues other than referring to individuals as Democrats, who are members of the "Democratic Party."

 Thomas Jefferson's political party was labeled the "Democratic-Republican Party."
 And as one might expect, both current parties are wont to trace their roots, at least partially, back to Jefferson.
 However, the Democratic Party's actual founding is more accurately traced back to Andrew Jackson in the 1820s; while the Republican Party's founding began even later in 1854 with the abolition of slavery its motivating issue.

-Leaders of countries such as Saudi Arabia, China, Cuba, Venezuela, and North Korea— King Salman, Xi Jinping, Raúl Castro, Nicolás Maduro, and Kim Jong-Un— are not democrats; they also are not republicans, despite the fact that they may call their nations "republics," as in the "People's Republic of China" Those leaders are not democratically elected and not accountable to the citizens of their countries.
+Leaders of countries such as Saudi Arabia, China, Cuba, Venezuela, and North Korea— Salman bin Abdulaziz Al Saud, Xi Jinping, Raúl Castro, Nicolás Maduro, and Kim Jong-Un— are not democrats; they also are not republicans, despite the fact that they may call their nations "republics," as in the "People's Republic of China."
+Those leaders are not democratically elected and not accountable to the citizens of their countries.
 They maintain their position and rule through various authoritarian systems.